systemPipeR/systemPipeR.github.io/content/en/sps/modules/rnaseq.md

 1. Change plot options to customize your plots.
 2. Most plots are [Plotly](https://plotly.com) plots, which means you can interact with these plots, like hiding/show groups, zoom in/out, etc.
 3. All SPS plots are resizable.
-Dragging the bottom-right corner icon to resize your plot.
+Drag the bottom-right corner icon to resize your plot.
 4. Click "To canvas" to take a screenshot of current plot and edit it in `SPS Canvas` tab.
 Or clicking the down-arrow button to directly save current plot to a png or jpg.